-9h30 on March 4, 2017 – It’s -10F on this cold Saturday morning (-17F with the windchill factor, but who’s counting!), and there are about 80 people in line – OUTSIDE – in front of Régine Café, a popular place for brunch in Montreal.
+9h30 on March 4, 2017 – It’s -10°F on this cold Saturday morning (-17°F with the windchill factor, but who’s counting!), and there are about 80 people in line – OUTSIDE – in front of Régine Café, a popular place for brunch in Montreal.

 What in the world is the secret of its success?

 But I wanted to hear from Pierre-Luc, Régine Café’s owner himself, how he described the concept behind Régine Cafe, as well as the approach and the tactics he used to get to where he is today – particularly when it comes to social media.
-So yesterday, I got out on that frigid Montreal day myself and interviewed Pierre-Luc!
+So yesterday, I got out on that frigid Montreal morning and interviewed Pierre-Luc!

 Nothing was random in the concept of Régine Café.

-As you can read on the website’s homepage, Régine is “Tante Régine” (Aunt Régine), “an imaginary persona inspired by the ideal of a loving, doting aunt who always embraces you with open arms, and above all, never lets you leave with an empty stomach.
+As you can read on the website’s homepage, Régine is “Tante Régine” (Aunt Régine), “an imaginary persona inspired by the idea of a loving, doting aunt who always embraces you with open arms, and above all, never lets you leave with an empty stomach.
 To spoil and pamper you, everything is homemade – the cinnamon buns, scones, ham on the bone, baked beans – you name it.
 And we never compromise on quality.”

-And on Facebook (14K page likes), every post includes the warm words “my darlings”, “my loves”, “p’tits guidous d’amour” (sorry, too hard to translate!).
-“This is how my grand-ma called her grand-children” explains Pierre-Luc.
+And on Facebook (14K page likes), every post includes the warm words “my darlings,” “my loves,” “p’tits guidous d’amour” (sorry, too hard to translate!).
+“This is how my grandma called her grandchildren,” explains Pierre-Luc.
 “That way, her memory lives on.”
 Régine Café shares photos taken by guests.

-The secret of Régine Café’s success is great food – of course – but it is also a carefully crafted branding, meticulously and consistently implemented day after day that has created a large “tribe” (to use marketing jargon) of extremely loyal and engaged customers.
+The secret of Régine Café’s success is excellent food – of course – but it is also a carefully crafted branding, meticulously and consistently implemented day after day that has created a large “tribe” (to use marketing jargon) of extremely loyal and engaged customers.

 Congratulations, Pierre-Luc!
 A well-deserved success!